 Thomas completed the Medical Statistics MSc in 2017/18 and his subsequent placement year at Zambart in Zambia.
 Following this, Zambart employed Thomas as a statistician.

 Miriam Wathuo, from Kenya

-Miriam completed the Medical Statistics MSc in 2015/16 and her subsequent placement year at the MRC Unit, The Gambia.
+Miriam completed the Medical Statistics MSc in 2015/16 and her subsequent placement year at the MRC Unit The Gambia at LSHTM.
 Following this, the MRC Unit employed Miriam as a Statistician.

 2014-2016 ISEG Fellowship

 Sarah Mulwa, from Kenya

-Completed the Medical Statistics MSc at LSHTM and subsequent placement at MRC Unit The Gambia at LSHTM.
+Sarah completed the Medical Statistics MSc at LSHTM and subsequent placement at MRC Unit The Gambia at LSHTM.
 Sarah will be undertaking a PhD at LSHTM, starting in September 2021.

 Abdul Muhammad, from The Gambia

 Abdul completed the Medical Statistics MSc at LSHTM and subsequent placement at Mwanza Intervention Trials Unit, Tanzania.